 PHL 1105, 2214 and 12 additional credits approved by the department.

 A philosophy minor would be a useful addition to any major program.
-Philosophy practices students in the critical-thinking skills that serve the work of analysis and interpretation at the heart of the Arts and Sciences; these skills also prepare students to assume leadership roles in the professions.
+Philosophy practices students in the critical-thinking skills that serve the work of analysis and interpretation at the heart of the Arts and Sciences; these skills also prepare students to assume leadership roles.

 The minor curriculum of core courses in logic and ethics plus three more PHL courses selected with advisement keeps the minor a live option for students no matter what their major.
 The minor curriculum also is flexible and can be tailored to a student's interests and goals.
 For example, students who want to add a philosophy minor to a major in a discipline in the School of Arts and Letters might focus on aesthetics and critical theory in their philosophy courses; students majoring in the health sciences or business could study more ethics in relation to their majors; natural science majors could develop a critical awareness of the history of science and metascience through the study of modern philosophy; and pre-law majors could strengthen their background in political philosophy.